 Evaluating superannuation funds can be an extremely complex matter and professional legal and financial advice should always be sought.
 If the superannuation is a self-managed super fund, (SMSF) the value of the fund must be determined by an accountant or an actuary.

-Want to find out more about separating as a de facto couple?
+Want to find out more about ending a de facto relationship and superannuation?
 Get in touch with our trusted family lawyers in Perth at Hickman Family Lawyers.

 We offer free 15-minute consultations via phone where you can find out more about how we can help you and what options you have when it comes to separation and divorce.